evelynllee/rentwise-qhacks/README.md

 * Designing the layout and UI components
 * Implementing responsive features
-* Integrating HTML, CSS, and JavaScript for the front-end
+* Integrating HTML, CSS, and JavaScript for the front-end, as well as PHP for file upload

 The current front-end reflects my contributions and design decisions.